 - Visit one of our convenient Desert Financial branch locations

-- Complete the Consent Form (which was previously provided to you and is available at any branch) and mail it to Desert Financial at Attn: Member Assistance Center, P.O.
+- Complete the Consent Form (which was previously provided to you and is available at any branch) and mail it to Desert Financial at Attn: Member Experience Center, P.O.
 Box 2945, Phoenix, AZ 85062-2945

 NOTE: Business accounts automatically have access to Privilege Pay for ATM withdrawals and everyday debit card transactions (Full Coverage).

 - A link to another account or a line of credit may be a less expensive option than an overdraft.
 Good account management is the best way to avoid overdrafts.
 Use our mobile banking, internet banking, and telephone banking services to keep track of your balance.
 For additional financial education resources, please visit www.mymoney.gov.

 - The $35 Paid NSF Fee that is charged if you overdraw your account is the same fee amount that is charged if a check or item is returned as unpaid.
 If multiple items overdraw your account on the same day, each item will be assessed an appropriate Paid NSF Fee or an Unpaid NSF Fee of $35.
 All fees and charges will be included as part of the Privilege Pay limit amount.
 Your account may become overdrawn more than the Privilege Pay limit amount because of a fee.

 - If an item is returned because the available balance in your account is not sufficient to cover the item and the item is presented for payment again, Desert Financial will charge an Unpaid NSF Fee each time it returns the item because it exceeds the available balance in your account.
 If, on representment of the item, the available balance in your account is sufficient to cover the item Desert Financial may pay the item, and, if payment causes an overdraft, charge a Paid NSF Fee.